-Many of the scientific questions on researchers'

-agendas now require collaborative research.
+Many of the scientific questions on researchers' agendas now require collaborative research.
 Data management and sharing is fundamental to this and, consequently, many research funders have come to view data sharing as a priority.
 This attitude is reflected in their policies and requirements for data management plans during applications for research grants.
+Digital scientific datasets are a new type of academic output, fundamental for the transparency and cost-efficiency of science today.

 Higher education institutions have reacted to this growing trend towards data sharing and management by creating their own policies, guides, tools and training.
 Publishers have also responded by introducing data archiving policies to ensure that the data behind published research are preserved and made accessible for future use.
-The British Ecological Society (BES) believes that accessibility and preservation of data is important to the fostering of ecological science; in 2011 we formulated a data archiving policy to reflect this and from 2014 introduced a mandate that all data behind published material in our journals be archived.
+The British Ecological Society believes that accessibility and preservation of data is important to the fostering of ecological science; in 2011 we formulated a data archiving policy to reflect this and from 2014 introduced a mandate that all data behind published material in our journals be archived.

-This guide is designed to help early career researchers navigate data management firstly by explaining what data and data management are and why data sharing is important, and secondly by providing advice and examples of best practice in data management.
-The information used in this guide was sourced from various online resources (see Sources) and by approaching researchers working in ecology and evolution (see Acknowledgments) for real-life examples of the challenges they have faced and lessons they have learned from their own data management experiences.
+This guide is designed to help researchers navigate data management firstly by explaining what data and data management are and why data sharing is important, and secondly by providing advice and examples of best practice in data management.
+The information used in this guide was sourced from various online resources (see Sources) and by approaching researchers working with ecology and evolution (see Acknowledgments) for real-life examples of the challenges they have faced and lessons they have learned from their own data management experiences.